 - (6) Select an OSS License.
 Each OSS will be distributed pursuant to an OSS license.
-The Contractor may choose among industry standard OSS licenses or create its own set of Contractor standard licenses.
+The Contractor may choose an industry standard OSS license or create a Contractor standard license.
 To assist the Contractor, the DOE Assistant General Counsel for Technology Transfer and Intellectual Property may periodically issue guidance on OSS licenses.
-Each Contractor created OSS license, must contain, at a minimum, the following provisions: - (i) A disclaimer or equivalent that disclaims the Government's and Contractor's liability for licensees' and third parties' use of the software; and - (ii) A grant of permission for licensee to distribute OSS containing the licensee's derivative works subject to trademark restrictions (see subparagraph (10) below).
-This provision might allow the licensee and third parties to commercialize their derivative works or might request that the licensee's derivative works be forwarded to the Contractor for incorporation into future OSS versions. - (7) Collection of administrative costs is permissible.
-However, the Contractor may not collect a royalty or other fee in excess of a good faith amount for cost recovery from any licensee for the Contractor's OSS. - (8) Relationship to Other Required Clauses in the Contract.
-OSS distributed in accordance with this section shall not be subject to the requirements relating to indemnification of the Contractor or Federal Government, U.S. Competitiveness and U.S. Preference as set forth in paragraphs (g) and (h) of the clause within this contract entitled Technology Transfer Mission (DEAR 970.5227-3).
-The requirement for Contractor to request permission to assert copyright for the purpose of engaging in licensing software for royalties as set forth elsewhere in this clause is not modified by this section. - (9) Performance of Periodic Export Control Reviews by the Contractor.
+The OSS license, must contain, at a minimum, the following provisions: - a) A disclaimer that disclaims the Government's and Contractor's liability for licensees' and third parties' use of the software; - b) A grant of permission for licensee to distribute OSS containing the licensee's derivative works subject to trademark restrictions (see subparagraph (9) below).
+This provision might allow the licensee and third parties to commercialize their derivative works or might request that the licensee's derivative works be forwarded to the Contractor for incorporation into future OSS versions; and - c) Collection of administrative costs is allowed.
+However, the Contractor may not collect a royalty or other fee in excess of good faith amount for cost recovery from any licensee for the Contractor's OSS. - (7) Relationship to Other Required Clauses in the Contract.
+OSS distributed in accordance with this section shall not be subject to the requirements relating to indemnification of the Contractor or Federal Government, U.S. Competitiveness and U.S. Preference as set forth in paragraphs (g) and (h) of the clause within this contract entitled "Technology Transfer Mission" (DEAR 970.5227-3).
+The requirement for Contractor to request permission to assert copyright for the purpose of engaging in licensing software for royalties as set forth elsewhere in this clause is not modified by this section. - (8) Performance of Periodic Export Control Reviews by the Contractor.
 The Contractor is required to follow its Export Control review procedures before designating any software as OSS.
-If the Contractor is integrating the original OSS with other copyrightable works created by the Contractor or third parties, the Contractor may need to perform periodic export control reviews of the derivative versions. - (10) Determine if Trademark Protection for the OSS is Appropriate.
+If the Contractor is integrating the original OSS with other copyrightable works created by the Contractor or third parties, the Contractor may need to perform periodic export control reviews. - (9) Determine if Trademark Protection for the OSS is Appropriate.
 DOE Programs and Contractors have established trademarks on some of their computer software.
 Therefore, the Contractor should determine whether the OSS is already protected by use of an existing trademark.
-If the OSS is not so protected, then the Program or the Contractor may want to seek trademark protection.
+If the OSS is not so protected, then the DOE Program or the Contractor may want to seek trademark protection.
 If the OSS is protected by a trademark, the OSS license should state that the derivative works of the licensee or other third party may not be distributed using the proprietary trademark without appropriate prior approval.